alokkumarr/my-big-project-/doc/development.md

 5. Start a customized build of the [project] on the continuous integration server using the newly created release tag (click the "Run" dropdown menu and select "Run customized..." and enter the release tag, for example `v1.0.0`, in the Revision field).
+Change the packaging as deploy to publish package, after entering the custom revision (Click on "Override a variable" and change the value for for variable artifact.release to `deploy`)

 6. After starting the build, go to the Build result summary page and add the label "release" (which ensures it will be available for